Microsoft Money Discontinued But Still Popular

 Move Forward With New Budgeting Software

 Staying with dead software, even though it may be familiar, is just not wise in the long-run.
 Take advantage of new advances in user-interface and online software by selecting a suitable replacement.
-Not only will you immediately find yourself using better, more productive tools, you'll be in a position to take advantage of ongoing updates to software that is constantly being improved.
+Not only will you immediately find yourself using better, more productive tools, but you’ll also be in a position to take advantage of ongoing updates to software that is constantly being improved.